bobleesj/learn-swift-with-bob/Content/05_Sales/Marketing.md

 If someone cares enough to send me a descent email for showing gratitude for my work, I must show appreciation.
 Word of mouth is so much greater than sheer numbers.
 I rather have 50 people on my email list and engage with them rather than 1,000 people with no interaction.
 > Provide as much as value for free.
 Jab, Jab, and Hook - Gary

- 1. Publish two articles on iOS per week
+ 1. Publish one article on iOS per week
  2. Post YouTube course preview videos
  3. Send a weekly email update
  4. Offer help individually - Do the unscalable